-Ritz has acknowledged that it will be an uphill battle to get her policies enacted without the support of Democrats in the statehouse.
+Ritz is in the difficult position of having to implement the policies of her predecessor, with which she mostly disagrees.
 She’d like to dismantle the current A-F grading system, which she says has a detrimental effect on communities whose schools have been labeled as “failing.”
 Ritz is also against the expansion of school vouchers.
-She was a plaintiff in an ongoing challenge to the state’s Choice Scholarship Program but has since withdrawn from the suit.

 But she’s acknowledged getting her policies enacted without Democrats in the statehouse will be an uphill battle.
 Republican legislative leaders said if the situation between the superintendent and the State Board didn’t improve, they’d consider stripping Ritz of her power to chair the Board – and they tried.

 During the 2015 “education session,” legislators made restructuring the State Board a priority.
 Despite failed attempts to take Ritz’s chair position away, they were able to pass legislation that would allow the board to elect its own chair beginning in 2017, at the end of Ritz’s first term.